Best Oyster Knife Review: Find The Right Killer And Shuck Like A Pro

 This slender attractive looking blade is the bigger brother of the small Frenchman knife above.
 Made from stainless steel it's sharp along one edge and at 2.9 ounces very light weight.

-The knife itself is 6' long with a 2.5 inch full tang blade which runs into the handle making it very strong.
-Its pointier and sharper than most of the other knives out there, making it easy to maneuver it into the hinge of any oyster.
+The knife itself is 6' long with a 2.5 inch blade which runs into the handle making it very strong.
+Its pointier and sharper than most of the other knives out there, making it easy to maneuver it into the hinge of most oysters.

 Strong, stiff blade designed for opening europeans but works great on kumamoto, olympias, and small Atlantic and Pacific oysters